 Of course, Burberry is in good company.
 It shares the space on the list of top 10 luxury brands by brand value with Chanel, Gucci, Rolex, Cartier, Dior, Yves Saint Laurent, and Prada.
 How does Burberry rank?
 It holds position number nine at the moment.
 Together with Rolex, it’s giving the British people a strong reason to take pride in their luxury industry.

-6. Nike has a market capitalisation of $107.83 billion, ranking second on the list of the largest fashion companies in the world.
+6. Nike had a market capitalisation of $107.83 billion, ranking second on the list of the largest fashion companies in the world.

 The apparel giant is followed by Inditex that owns brands such as Zara, Pull&Bear, Massimo Dutti, and Bershka.
 Next on the luxury heavyweights list is Dior, followed by Kering, Hermes, TJX, Richemont, Adidas, and Luxottica.

-Both the BCG and Bain have come to similar conclusions about the recovery of the luxury goods industry — the recovery will have to wait.
-The earliest estimates for recovery are expected in 2021, while there are the signs that the market will recover to 2019 levels in 2022 or 2023.
-According to predictions, the categories that are in the best position are skincare, makeup, footwear, and leather goods.
+Both the BCG and Bain have come to similar conclusions about the recovery of the luxury goods industry—the recovery will have to wait.
+The earliest estimates for recovery are expected in 2021 when the market is expected to recover 50% of the profit it lost in 2020.
+Most signs indicate that the market will not recover to 2019 levels before 2022 or 2023.

 8. People spent an average of $2,500 on their last luxury purchase.